 Ecosystem | Lifestyle | Build A Pond | Pondless | Fountainscapes | Pond Lighting | Bridges | Plants | KOI/Pond Fish

-Pond Myth #1: Predators will eat all of your fish!
+Question #1: Will Predators eat all of my fish?

 There is a constant fear in the water gardening community that raccoons and other four-legged predators will go swimming in your pond and help themselves to some of your prize koi, shubunkin, or goldfish.